 It is not particularly impossible for hackers to intercept the transmission of the cardholders’ data over the open, public networks and it is very important to protect the app’s private data from them.
 One way to do that is through encryption of the data.

 App development companies should use strong security protocols and cryptography like TLS/SSL Pinning in iOS app and Android solutions safeguarding the cardholders’ sensitive data during its transmission over public network.

 Unprotected PANs should never be sent by the end users’ messaging technologies.

 PCI Development Requirement 6: Develop and Maintain Secure Applications

-This requirement of PCI compliance for fintech app is in terms of the development of external and internal application which is considered to be in scope of the PCI DSS compliance – this stands for every developed app which process, store, and transmit the cardholders’ data.
+The PCI requirements for fintech app is in terms of the development of external and internal application which is considered to be in scope of the PCI DSS mobile app compliance – this stands for every developed app which processes, stores, and transmit the cardholders’ data.

-The PCI payment applications which are created by the Fintech app development companies for use by external organizations should comply with the Payment Application Data Security Standard (PA-DSS), and should be assessed by PA-QSA.
+The PCI payment applications which are created by the Fintech development companies for use by external organizations should comply with the Payment Application Data Security Standard (PA-DSS), and should be assessed by PA-QSA.

 Compliance with the 6.1 requirement calls for a properly documented software asset register of libraries and tools, which are used in software development cycle.
 Every item inside the software asset register should include: